SalesConnection/Caction-Support/docs/Add_New_Customer.md

        <img src="img/Add_New_Customer2_Step_8.png" alt="Add New Customer2 Step 8">
      </p>

-  9. Click "OK" and the new customer is added successfully.<br>
+  9. Click "OK" and the new customer is added successfully.
+You may continue with creating a new Job.<br>

      <p align="center">
        <img src="img/Add_New_Customer2_Step_9.png" alt="Add New Customer2 Step 9">